Proposed legislative framework to enhance protection of the computer systems of critical infrastructure

 Question 2:What is regulated by the proposed legislation?
 Does it affect me?

-The proposed legislation seeks to regulate operators of crucial infrastructure that are necessary for (i) the continuous delivery of essential services or (ii) maintaining important societal and economic activities in Hong Kong.
+The proposed legislation seeks to regulate operators of critical infrastructure that are necessary for (i) the continuous delivery of essential services or (ii) maintaining important societal and economic activities in Hong Kong.

 Operators to be regulated will mostly be large organisations.
 Small and medium enterprises and the general public will not be affected.